nickjourjine/wild-mus-vocal-ecology/README.md

 Then run

+	cd path/to/wild-mus-vocal-ecology
 	conda activate audiomoth
 	jupyter notebook

-from the root directory to launch jupyter, navigate to the notebooks directory, and select the notebook you would like to use.
+to launch jupyter (a browser window should open), navigate to the notebooks directory, and select the notebook you would like to use.